Tyson Fury says he will retire after Whyte fight

 Fury says he has ‘nothing left to prove’

-“What I want to do after boxing is laze on a beach, drink pina coladas, drive Ferraris and live on a boat, period.
+“What I want to do following boxing is laze on a beach, drink pina coladas, drive Ferraris and live on a boat, period.
 This is what I will do “, insisted the 33-year-old boxer.
-Asked about his ambitions to unify the belts, the “Gipsy King” (King of the Gypsies), the nickname he gave himself, replied that he was “undefeated double world champion, (that he had) 150 million on (son) bank account and nothing left to prove to anyone. »
+Asked regarding his ambitions to unify the belts, the “Gipsy King” (King of the Gypsies), the nickname he gave himself, replied that he was “undefeated double world champion, (that he had) 150 million on (son) bank account and nothing left to prove to anyone. »

 Leave a Comment